ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+accounts from Europe state, that the
+Bank of England has declared a dividend of
+four per cent for the last six months.
+At the
+meeting of the proprietors held for this pur­
+pose, the Governor stated that the branch banks
+recently established are not to advance money
+on security of merchandize In reply to a
+question whether the rate of discount was to
+he altered, he staled that it was not his duty
-o answer on that subject.
+to answer on that subject.
 It was also stated,
 that so far from having reduced the circulation,
 the amount had been increased, and was this
 year 3,000,000/. more than the last year.